 Tint buttercream icing yellow or you can leave it white; spread on cupcakes.
 Tint shredded coconut yellow; press it gently into the icing.
 Use chocolate chips or chocolate M&M's for eyes.
 Cut orange gumdrops or fruit roll-ups into small triangles for beaks.

-EASTER BUNNY CUPCAKES
+EASTER LAMB CUPCAKES